Ola Raknes: Falling in love and first marriage

 He was twenty-four and a half years old when he experienced his first big love affair since childhood, an event which he experienced as both a revelation and a revolution.
 Up until this time he had felt as if life only moved ahead in front of him, he being merely a passive spectator.
 From now on he felt that he lived and that he was himself a part of life, even though he still hadn't found his particular slot work-wise.
 Ola Raknes and Aslaug Vaa met in the Studentmållaget i Oslo.
 They also were colleagues as journalists for the newspaper Den 17de Mai ("May the 17th" a now defunct Nynorsk newspaper, at that time one of the nation's most subscribed to.
 The name is a reference to the date of the Norwegian Constitution Day).
 It was the interest for intellectual activities which brought them together, believed Aslaug's sister-in-law Thora Vaa (married to Aslaug's brother Dyre Vaa)(Fyllingsnes, page 11).
 The next years would be focused on more hands-on work: the philology studies, money that had to be earned, as well as an unceasingly growing family.
 The first daughter, Magli, was born in Oslo the year after Ola and Aslaug married.
-The family was constantly moving about the first years, and the second daughter, Anne, was born at the Vaa family farm in Kviteseid in Vest-Telemark.
+The family was constantly moving about the first years, and the second daughter, Anne, was born at the Vaa family farm in Kviteseid Municipality in Vest-Telemark.
 In between they had been living in Paris where Ola and also Aslaug were enrolled as students, and they also moved back to Paris in 1919.
 They lived in Rue Bonnard in a milieu of Norwegian artists, Henrik Sørensen and Dagfin Werenskiold being their closest neighbours, but hanging out with the artists was more to the liking of Aslaug.
 When Aslaug caught typhus and had to return home to Norway after two years in Paris, the two youngest of the then four children went with her while the two oldest, Magli and Anne remained in Paris together with Ola.
 After the stay in Paris the family lived for about a year in Kviteseid again.
 Then it moved to an apartment block in Johan Bruns gate at Adamstuen in Oslo which Ola Raknes had bought.
 There they lived for four years.
 Following that they moved to Lysaker (just outside Oslo's western city limits) where they remained until 1932–33.
 By then Ola had begun making enough money so that they once more could move back to Oslo (Fyllingsnes, p.
 6).

 As the 1930s went on, the marriage began to fall apart.
 Ola Raknes became more absorbed by psychoanalysis while Aslaug Vaa found her path in writing poetry.
 Her debut occurred as late as 1934.
 Their marriage ended on a bitter note in 1938, following years of separate living.